josephxwf/SeniorDesignApp/README.md

 You can download the application or source code: </br>
      1. myapp.app.zip is the mac version application for mac user.</br>
      2. myappInstaller.exe is the installer for windows user.</br>
      3. The source code only contains an example of Threshold.
-I didn't include other functionalities or the OpenGL</br> version code in it.
+I didn't include other functionalities or the OpenGL version code in it.

 # setup